videlais/passage-shell/README.md

 * _/file_: The file from settings.json
 * _/source_: The inner HTML of the &lt;tw-storydata&gt; element

-## Formats
+## Story Formats

-Passage Shell currently supports the following formats:
+Passage Shell currently supports the following story formats:

+* Harlowe
+* SugarCube
-* Twine2 (Harlowe, SugarCube, and Snowman story formats)
+* Snowman
-* Ink for Web

 ## Settings

-The [settings.json](settings.json) holds the options of _port_, _loader_, and _file_.
+The [settings.json](settings.json) holds the options of _port_ and _file_.

 * _port_: Port number for the webserver
-* _loader_: The type of files to load.
-Loader will attempt to open the 'index.html' file inside any directory matching its value
 * _file_: The static file to serve. **Must** be an absolute path.

 Passage Shell **will not** run without proper settings and attempts to prevent invalid values.

 ## Testing

 Every other route but _/file_ communicates with the renderer process.
-Therefore, it is possible to work with the other routes and "play" the file served by _/file_ without interferring with each other.
+Therefore, it is possible to work with the other routes and "play" the file served by _/file_ without interfering with each other.

 ## Instructions